Assessment is a collaborative process. It is defined as an open process that encompasses the following principles:

 - Organizing assessment components to demonstrate the full range of assessment activity within the institution

-- Providing a locus of control and oversight to which and from which assessment activities are initiated, gathered, refined, evaluated, reported, and maintained
+- Providing a locus of control and oversight to which and from which assessment activities are initiated, gathered, evaluated, reported, utilized, refined, and maintained

-- Providing and facilitating professional development for the Assessment Institute
+- Providing and facilitating professional development for the Assessment Academy

 - Maintaining and assessing functionality of the QTA website and the Penn College Plan and Process